jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

   (a) any contract, arrangement, or understanding between the Crown and Telecom that is necessary to give effect to the selection of Telecom as a UFB partner in a particular region or regions; and
   (b) any contract, arrangement, or understanding that is part of the arrangement with the Crown under the UFB initiative in a particular region or regions, under which Telecom or a UFB partner transfers fibre optic network assets to a local fibre company owned partially by the Crown.
 (2) The authorisations—
-  (a) apply to any contract, arrangement, or understanding that is entered into before the date on which this section comes into force as if the authorisations were in force at the time of entry; but
+  (a) apply to any contract, arrangement, or understanding that is entered into before the date that is 2 years after this section comes into force as if the authorisations were in force at the time of entry; but
   (b) do not apply to any contract, arrangement, or understanding that is entered into more than 2 years after the date on which this section comes into force.
 (2A) Despite subsection (2), the authorisations—
-  (a) apply to any contract, arrangement, or understanding that is entered into in respect of UFB 2 before the date on which this subsection comes into force, as if the authorisation were in force at the time of the entry; but
+  (a) apply to any contract, arrangement, or understanding that is entered into in respect of UFB 2 before the date that is 2 years after this subsection comes into force, as if the authorisation were in force at the time of the entry; but
   (b) do not apply to any contract arrangement or understanding in respect of UFB 2 that is entered into more than 2 years after the date on which this subsection comes into force.
 (3) The authorisations must be treated as if they were authorisations granted by the Commerce Commission under section 58(1), (2), (5), and (6) of the Commerce Act 1986.
 (4) Sections 65 and 91 to 97 of the Commerce Act 1986 do not apply to the authorisations.